 3. Clear Purpose of Visit

-• Proof of your purpose will be required in the form of relevant documents.
+- Evidence of the intention will be needed in the shape of pertinent documents.

 4. Demonstrate Sufficient Financial Means